ryanklee/LLM-Workflow-Director/docs/workflow_loop.md

     a.
 Generate the context header first.
     b.
 Prepend the context header to the generated directions.
     c.
 Ensure that all communication with Claude-Sonnet 3.5 includes this context header.

+## 13. Information Richness and Documentation Integration

+13.1.
+Implement a DocumentationManager component:
+    a.
+Index and categorize all internal documentation.
+    b.
+Provide fast retrieval of relevant documentation snippets.
+    c.
+Maintain version history of documentation.

+13.2.
+Enhance the DirectionGenerator to include rich information:
+    a.
+Incorporate relevant documentation snippets in generated directions.
+    b.
+Include project state information with each set of directions.
+    c.
+Provide cross-references to related documentation sections.

+13.3.
+Implement a ProjectStateReporter:
+    a.
+Generate comprehensive project state reports.
+    b.
+Link state information to relevant documentation.
+    c.
+Track and report on recent changes and their impacts.

+13.4.
+Create a ContextAwarePromptGenerator:
+    a.
+Generate prompts based on internal documentation content.
+    b.
+Encourage LLM to refer back to specific documentation sections.
+    c.
+Include metadata to help LLM understand information reliability and context.

+13.5.
+Enhance the AiderInterface to handle rich information:
+    a.
+Format rich information for optimal presentation to Claude-Sonnet 3.5.
+    b.
+Handle responses that reference specific documentation sections.
+    c.
+Process and store metadata provided by Claude-Sonnet 3.5 for future reference.

+13.6.
+Implement a CrossReferenceManager:
+    a.
+Maintain relationships between different documentation sections.
+    b.
+Provide relevant cross-references when generating directions or prompts.
+    c.
+Update cross-references as documentation evolves.

+13.7.
+Integrate version control awareness:
+    a.
+Provide version-specific documentation and project state information.
+    b.
+Highlight changes between versions when relevant to the current task.
+    c.
+Maintain a history of documentation and project state changes.
 # LLM-Workflow Director: Workflow Loop Design (Golang Implementation)

 ## 1. Overview